Electronic invoicing has many environmental benefits. For we have set ourselves the goal of making this company a little greener every month.

 Please also read about our other W.R.
 Lang goes green! projects:

-Become greener, too – please provide us with your email address for invoices!
+Become more digital, too – please provide us with your email address for invoices!

 In order to receive your invoices as fast as possible by email simply advise us of the email mailbox we can send your invoices to in the future.
 You can use our form and send the completed form back to us by email or fax.